sisterai/estate-assistant-system/README.md

   <img src="img/swagger.png" alt="Swagger API Documentation" width="100%" />
 </p>

-Live API documentation is available at: [https://estatewise-backend.vercel.app/api-docs](https://estatewise-backend.vercel.app/api-docs)
+Live API documentation is available at: [https://estatewise-backend.vercel.app/api-docs](https://estatewise-backend.vercel.app/api-docs).
+You can visit it to explore and directly interact with the API endpoints, right in your web browser!

 ## Project Structure